anushri-sharma/Google-IT-Support-Certificate/Course 2 - The Bits and Bytes of Computer Networking/Module 5 - Connecting to the Internet/README.md

 Collision domain: A network segment where only one device can communicate at a time

-Data payload section: Has all of the data of the protocols further up the stack of a frame
+**Data payload section**: Has all of the data of the protocols further up the stack of a frame

 Dial-up: Uses POTS for data transfer, and gets its name because the connection is established by actually dialing a phone number